What is my preservation age?

 With two simple loan options, the loan to suit you will depend on your age, value of your home and the purpose of the loan.

-For those of you over 50, still working or have an eligible income stream, and looking to buy a land lease home.
+For those still working or have an eligible income stream, and looking to buy a land lease home.

 IMPORTANT NOTICE: This information has been prepared without taking account of the needs, objectives, or financial situation of any particular individual.
 Applicants should consider their own circumstances and, if necessary, seek professional advice.
 Applications are subject to loan approval criteria.
 Terms, conditions, fees and charges apply.